 If they fall over and play dead then you can use a shovel to remove them from the area.
 Never provoke or corner one, as it is a wild animal and it may bite you.

 Do possums eat chicken feed?

 Yes possums will eat chicken feed.
 It is actually very nutritious for them.

 Are they dangerous to humans?

 Possums will generally not attack you.
-They will only bite if corner them, but they will not pursue you.
+They will bite if cornered, but they will not pursue you.
 If you can then you should walk away and leave it in peace.
 It will move on once it thinks it is safe to do so.

 Do they hunt at night?